-lower and follower-leader relations.
-The realities of knowledge-driven organizations require this evolution.
-Nevertheless, in all evolutionary processes, the prospects for the emerging stage of development often look dubious.
+The world is fitfully evolving to a more egalitarian culture.
+Leadership and followership are evolving.
+As in any evolutionary process, the prospects for the emerging stage of development often look dubious.
 There will be times while reading this book when you might wince at suggested behaviors and think, "Get real!"
-For some leaders the suggested approach will be unreal or at least uncomfortable.
-For others, who have allowed contemporary cultural changes to seep into their patterning, the approach presented here will be recognizable and welcome.
+For some leaders the suggested approach will be unreal.
+For others, who have allowed contemporary cultural changes to seep into their patterning, the approach presented here may be startling, but will also be fresh and welcome.
 The leader's reactions are of secondary importance, however, to the actions of the follower.
-That is why this book focuses on the courage of the follower, we are not talking about comfortable, risk-free behavior.
+That is why this book focuses on the courage of the follower; we are not talking about comfortable, risk-free behavior.

 Most of us will have ample opportunity to experiment with and develop new models of courageous followership in the course of "ordinary" living.
-We will help our organizations compete more efficiently, make them more humane and environmentally thoughtful, help our community groups function more responsively, perhaps even teach our children to be more courageous in relating to legitimate authority figures and illegitimate ones such as schoolyard bullies who, unchecked, grow into workplace or political bullies.

-But the extraordinary also occurs: the opportunity to help a leader make a bold peace initiative, the discovery of abusive practices that demand reversal, the chance to influence leadership practices that may bring an organization to a crossroads in choosing the core values by which it will live.
+We will help our organizations compete more efficiently, make them more "employee-friendly," and help our community groups function more responsively.
+But the extraordinary also occurs: the opportunity to help a leader make a bold peace initiative, the discovery of abusive practices that demand reversal, the chance to influence leadership practices that may bring an organization to a crossroads in choosing the values by which it will live.
 To the degree we have become strong and comfortable with new models of followership, those models will serve us well when we find ourselves in situations where the consequences are profound.